fossabot/h2kyaw.github.io/content/page/about.md

 disable_comments: true
 ---

 My name is **Hein Htet Kyaw**.
-Currently I writes about Wordpresss and Other IT realted things in daily life of my Facing problems and General Knowledge to save as notes & share my Visions to other Peoples.
+Currently, I write about WordPress and Other IT-related things in the daily life of my Facing problems and General Knowledge to save as notes & share my Visions with other Peoples.

 {{< fa phone >}} &mdash; [+959252113611](tel:+959252113611)\
 {{< fa at >}} &mdash; [mr.kiddomonster@gmail.com](mailto:mr.kiddomonster@gmail.com)\